jSieber7/jSieber7.github.io/_pages/projects.md

 title: "Projects"
 ---

-Right now, there are two projects available to inspect.
+Right now, there are two projects available to take a look at.

 ## Predicting Loan Status